See the new ECS leaflet for a general introduction to the methodology!

 Surveying of the route is performed with the ECS app, which requires the purchase of a three-year license directly from ECF.

-Please subscribe to the EuroVelo Newsletter to stay up to date with the location, precise date, costs etc. If you would like to receive more information on the trainings, please send an email to [email protected]
+Please subscribe to the EuroVelo Newsletter to stay up to date with the location, precise date, costs etc. If you would like to receive more information on the training, please send an email to [email protected].

 The following list contains the contact details of the official European Route Inspectors who agreed to be named on this website: